5 Ways to Teach Your Kids Olympic Values

-As many of the world’s top athletes in winter sports gather in Sochi, Russia for the 2014 Olympics in February, their incredible skills will capture the attention of people worldwide – including many children and teens, who love to watch young athletes in action.
+As many of the world’s top athletes gather in Rio for the 2016 Olympics, their incredible skills will capture the attention of people worldwide – including many children and teens, who love to watch young athletes in action.
 But what’s even more compelling than the fastest bobsled race, highest ski jump, or most elegant figure skating program is the Olympic spirit that runs through the athletes’ stories.

 Olympians draw their inspiration from a set of core values that prepare them to do their best as they compete, and to respond gracefully to whatever happens as a result of their best efforts.
 Each of those Olympic values is consistent with the timeless wisdom of the Bible.
 So you can help your kids grow in their faith by teaching them Olympic values as you watch and discuss this winter’s Olympics together.
 Here’s how: